Project Management.com Community Ambassadors Program

 Emily greatly enjoys being a part of PMI’s online community, as her busy schedule makes it difficult to stay active in her local Chapter.
 Offering opportunities for connection and a sense of community, ProjectManagement.com provides Project Managers with access to a wealth of knowledge at their fingertips.
 Emily loves that global viewpoints are represented within the community, and there is a diversity of experience and opinions.
 As a Community Ambassador, Emily hopes to help other Project Managers to learn and develop by encouraging collaboration and discussion and making everyone feel comfortable participating – whether they are new to the community or experienced professionals.

-ProjectManagement.com is a part of Andrew’s daily routine, as he starts his day browsing the site with a cup of coffee.
-Possessing the mindset that there is always something new to learn, Andrew enjoys interacting with fellow community members, sharing his thoughts, and gaining different insights.
+ProjectManagement.com is a part of Drew’s daily routine, as he starts his day browsing the site with a cup of coffee.
+Possessing the mindset that there is always something new to learn, Drew enjoys interacting with fellow community members, sharing his thoughts, and gaining different insights.
 He loves that ProjectManagement.com exposes professionals to unique ideas and perspectives across a variety of industries and experience levels.
-As a Community Ambassador, Andrew seeks to encourage people to put themselves out there and become more engaged within the community.
+As a Community Ambassador, Drew seeks to encourage people to put themselves out there and become more engaged within the community.
 He is excited to continue learning about community members’ different ways of working and approaches to projects!